zehlchen/devzehl/content/story.md

 matter what the diagnosis is, or even if there is one, the struggle is unpalatable, real, and so intrinsically human.
 The gift of sentience, of self-cognition, could be perturbed like a stone into a placid lake.
 And we all have, in one way or another, experienced these wave-like particles of struggle, each with their own unique ripples.

+## Chapter 3: A Tale of Cones and Rods
+I have a diagnosed, rare (1 in 50,000) inherited retinal dystrophy affecting primarily the cone photoreceptors in the central region of the retina (the part of the eye that detects light).
+The progressive nature of the tissue degeneration implies I will continue to have problems with acuity and color vision for the foreseeable future.

+Congenital ocular motor apraxia is a rare eye movement disorder characterized by an inability to initiate eye movement along the horizontal axis.
+This means that when I look at something, my head will move to track it while my eyes will stay centered.
+Extreme nearsightedness (partially corrected) causes me to bring items very close to my face to see; these can make for some awkward moments.

+While laser surgery could resolve my issues with refraction, it would have no impact on the atrophied light receptors and therefore is only a question of cosmetic convenience.
+I do have a white cane and I do use it from time to time when I need to exercise autonomy in mobility.

+As one might expect from such a dystrophy, the ability to perceive color is fundamentally impaired, thus my favorite color is the one that I see the most: any shade of gray.
+I cannot easily, if at all, identify the color of an object on request.
+I have to rely on circumlocution and other methods of description when detailing what I believe may be a particular color.